-Print a grid at the exact size so that, for example, the grid's squares are exactly 1/4" and not 3/16".
+Print a grid at it's exact scale so that, for example, each square is exactly 1/4" and not slightly off.

-Correcting this is a bit complicated because printed results vary with combination of the printer and software (printer drivers) being used.
-While some printers can print to the edge of the page, most do not.
-The printer driver (software) may compensate for the un-printable page margins and adjust (scale) what is being printed so that everything fits on the page.
-Unfortunately, it can take a bit of trial and error to correct the problems that can be caused by printers and drivers that use scaling.
+IF your printer is not printing precisely accurate grids, correcting the distortion is a bit complicated because printed results vary with combination of the printer and software (printer drivers) being used.
+While some printers can print to the edge of a page, most do not.
+Some printer drivers (software) compensate for the un-printable page margins and adjust (scale) what is being printed so that everything fits on the page.
+Unfortunately, it can take a bit of trial and error to correct the problems introduced by printers and drivers that use scaling.
 For many printing tasks, a slight shrink in what is being printed does not matter.
 However, if you need precise sizing (for example, to print graph paper), it matters a lot!
 There is no single, quick fix — however — following along with the suggestions below should help you find a way to control the scaling of your printing.

 PRINT PDF FROM A MAC OR PC COMPUTER

-Printing from an iPhone or iPad is often “simplified”, such that you don't have all you the options and controls available when printing as from a Mac or PC computer.
+Printing from an iPhone or iPad is often “simplified”, meaning you don't have all the options and controls available that one has when printing from a Mac or PC computer.

 If you are having trouble printing at the correct size from your phone or tablet, the first thing to try is to email (or AirDrop) the PDF to your computer.
 Then, print the file from your computer after adjusting the settings to turn off scaling.
 For example, on a Mac confirm that “Scale to Fit” is NOT checked, and the scale is set to 100%.

-Another advantage of sending the PDF to a computer and printing from there is that one can use the computer’s print scaling to print at a different scale.
+Another advantage of sending the PDF to a computer for printing is that one can use the computer’s print scaling to print at a different scale.
 For example, if you wanted to print half size, use the print controls on the computer to print at a 50% scale.

-If you don’t get exact scale printing with one of the above choices, one can iterate to get proper results as described in the following steps.
+If you don’t get exact scale printing of a PDF using one of the above app options, you'll need to iterate through steps like those outlined below to get the proper results.

-Option 2: Select the Brother app and get the preview shown below.
+Brother iPrint&Scan: Select the Brother iPrint&Scan app to get the preview screen shown below.
+Again, the grid runs to the edge of the page.

 By using the custom page size to control the printed area, the overall effective scaling should come out at 1x (100%).
 If it is just 'pretty close', then fine tune until it is just right.
 (It's tough to measure accurately to 1/100”!)